When Should I Start Deworming My Puppy?

 6.1 Exposure to Environments

 Puppies that spend time outdoors, particularly in areas where other animals frequent, are at a higher risk of worm infestations.
 Exposure to contaminated soil, infected feces, or contact with infected animals can increase the likelihood of worm transmission.
-It's important to be cautious and supervise your puppy during outdoor activities to minimize their exposure to potential sources of infestation.
+It's important to be cautious and supervise your puppy during to minimize their exposure to potential sources of infestation.

 6.2 Interaction with Other Dogs